 Also note that the following states have laws that prohibit undocumented students from attending public college for universities altogether:

 All prohibitions aside, DACA recipients are eligible to attend any public colleges or university in any state.
-However, as an undocumented student, you can consider the legal orientation of a state toward undocumented students as a strong indication of its cultural attitude toward immigrant populations.
-If possible, you will be best-served by seeking schools located in states that both welcome and advocate for undocumented students.
+However, as an undocumented student, you can consider the legal orientation of a state toward undocumented students as a strong indication of its cultural attitude toward immigrant population.
+You might be best served in your college search to seek schools located in states that both welcome and advocate for undocumented students.

 Some cities, regions and states even have sanctuary policies, both official and unofficial, that run the gamut from passively declining to support federal immigration enforcement efforts to actively obstructing federal efforts at cracking down on local immigrant communities.
 Finding a school enveloped in a community like this may not only add a layer of insulation against the rising tide of federal anti-immigrant action, but it is also a likely indicator that your new community is welcoming of new arrivals and inclusive in its culture.
 This makes searching for the right college by state a particularly good strategy for undocumented students.